Forecasts and Tricast Betting Guide

-There are three types of forecasts; straight, reverse and combination.
+There are three kinds of forecast bets: straight, reverse, and combination.

 Tricast Betting Explained